richardschneider/net-mdns/README.md

 ## Usage Multicast

-### Queries
+### Event Based Queries

 Get all the Apple TVs.
 The query is sent when a network interface is discovered.
+The `AnsweredReceived` callback contains any answer that is seen, not just the answer to the specific query.

 ```csharp
 using Makaretu.Dns;